cchauve/BOVERI-561/README.md

 vendor.
-It contains the information about the sample expected to have this indel and the indel itself, complemented by information about the indel as found by the indels calling pipeline (na means the indel was not found):
+It contains the information about the sample expected to have this indel and the indel itself, complemented by information about the indel as found by the indels calling pipeline (nan means the indel was not found):
-- vaf: VAF of the indel as given by he pipeline
+- vaf: VAF of the indel as given by the pipeline
+- exp_vaf: expected VAF of the expected indel
 - score: penalty P associated to the indel call (0 means no penalty, very high confidence call)
 - TP/FN/FP: number of true positive (expected indels found), false negative (missed expected indels) and false positive if one would call all indels with a score at most P.
-- for the TP and FP categories, the file shows the average VAF and score of the corresponding indels and the number of indels with a VAF < 1% and the number of indels with a VAF < 0.5%.
+- for the TP, FN and FP categories, the file shows the average VAF and score of the corresponding indels and the number of indels with a VAF < 1% and the number of indels with a VAF < 0.5%.
+For FN the mean score is not shown (NA) but the number of expected FN indels with VAF >= 1% is shown.

 Altogether, out of 726 expected indels, 156 are not found.
 A further analysis would be to discard the ones from the wild-type samples and to see if they are